The Shift From Content To Purpose: A Continuum of Choice

 - invites input from learners

-- chooses topic based on interest or questions
+- chooses a topic based on interest or questions

 - identifies ideas for designing